Hamdija Pozderac: Political activity

 Pozderac's politics centred on his involvement in the Communist Party of Yugoslavia that he ideologically followed.
 He held various high positions in the government of SR Bosnia and Herzegovina and SFR Yugoslavia in the 1970s and 1980s.
 He exerted considerable influence on the politics of the communist party.
 He was president of the Federal Constitutional Commission of Yugoslavia, which he held for nearly 20 years.
 His political ascendance began with the economic revitalisation of the Bosanska Krajina region, which was impoverished in the SR Bosnia and Herzegovina.
 Pozderac provided political backing to Agrokomerc, a small local food manufacturer that would later become one of the largest food manufacturing corporations in the former Yugoslavia.
 Agrokomerc proved to be the key to the economic prosperity of the region.

 While his primary goal was economic reform of then impoverished SR Bosnia and Herzegovina, which he relatively successfully implemented, Pozderac also played an important role in confronting nationalists from Serbia through a series of controversial and risky political moves.
 The reason he is today considered one of the most important Bosnian politicians is his significant role in constitutional amendments in the 1970s, which recognised Bosnian Muslims as one of the constituent ethnic groups of SR Bosnia and Herzegovina and SFR Yugoslavia.
 Although his political orientation was left of centre, and while he continually confronted nationalist politics of ethnic groups in former Yugoslavia, Pozderac inevitably contributed to the establishment of the process that led to the emergence of the modern Bosniak nation.

+Šešelj against Miljuš

 A series of political attacks were reportedly staged against Pozderac by the Serbian lobby in Bosnia, who tried to discredit and remove him from the political scene.
-One attempt was made by Vojislav Šešelj in the early 1980s, who learned that one of the students of Pozderac at the University of Sarajevo plagiarized portions of his dissertation, but was not punished for by Pozderac.
-Because the student Brano Miljuš was a high-ranking individual within the Communist party, controversy ensued but Šešelj's efforts were ultimately unsuccessful.
+One attempt was made by Vojislav Šešelj in the early 1980s, who claimed that one of the students of Pozderac at the University of Sarajevo allegedly copied part of his dissertation from Edvard Kardelj and so it plagiarized, but was not punished for by Pozderac who was a mentor at the time.
+Allegedly because the student Brano Miljuš was a high-ranking individual within the Communist party, controversy ensued but Šešelj's efforts were ultimately unsuccessful.Miljuš and Šešelj competed for the same assistant position at the faculty, and the promising young Miljuš won it.

+Vojislav Šešelj himself later admitted that his goal at the time was neither the alleged plagiarism nor the competitor Miljuš, but that he wanted to divert the attention of the Central Committee of the League of Communists of Bosnia and Herzegovina from Nenad Kecmanović: